 There are 3 common modes of treatment for IBS.

 1. Diet.
-We may investigate a Low FODMAPS Diet, a low carbohydrate diet, a low food chemical diet or simply manipulate types of fibre and fluid.
+We may investigate a Low FODMAP Diet, a low carbohydrate diet, a low food chemical diet or simply manipulate types of fibre and fluid.
 Sometimes our first course of action for an Irritable Bowel Syndrome Diet is ineffective and we move onto the next most likely cause.

 2. Medication.
 Cramping pain may be treated with drugs that relieve muscle spasm, or peppermint oil has been found to be effective for some, or low dose antidepressants.